 Saving One of the Most Scenic Views on the Appalachian Trail

-Thousands of hikers each year look out over Hogan’s Hollow from McAfee Knob.
-The 3,197-foot knob is considered one of the most scenic views and one of the most photographed places on the Appalachian Trail.
-This view could have been dramatically changed if the property had been developed or the timber cut, which had happened to neighboring lands.
-This project will also protect a section of the trail which runs through the property.
+Thousands of hikers each year see Hogan Hollow from McAfee Knob.
+The 3,197-foot overlook is thought to be one of the most scenic views on the AT.
+They say people take the more pictures here than any other place on the Appalachian Trail.
+This view could dramatically change if someone built on the property or cut trees, which happened on neighboring land.
+This project also protects a section of the trail which runs through the property.

-The ATC was awarded a grant from the Virginia Outdoor Foundation to make the purchase; the money was part of a legal settlement between Virginia and a company wishing to build a pipeline nearby to make up for the environmental cost of construction.
+The ATC was awarded a grant from the Virginia Outdoor Foundation to make the purchase.
+The funds were a part of a legal settlement between Virginia and a company that wanted to build a pipeline nearby to offset the environmental impact of construction.
+The Conservation Fund managed the sale of the property with the land owners.